 Lauric acid has been found to have incredible antimicrobial properties, helping you fight against various bacteria, yeasts, and parasites.

 So, your best plan is to use BOTH coconut oil and MCT oil.
 Keep in mind that MCT oil is flavorless, so it’s especially great for adding to keto drinks, like coffees and smoothies, without affecting their taste.

 Should You Add MCTs to Your Diet?

 Why not?
-There are myriad benefits and virtually no risks to adding MCTs to your diet.
+There are a myriad of benefits and virtually no risk to adding MCTs to your diet.

 Just remember that when first trying MCT, you’ll want to start small to avoid any digestive discomfort.